createNested

 About

-function is a utility for handling nested data within a Dreamstate context.
+The createNested function is a utility for handling nested data within a Dreamstate context.

 It creates a nested sub-state designed for deeper shallow checking, allowing individual fields of